SilverSailors/SailingBoat/README.md

 guide](https://archlinuxarm.org/platforms/armv8/broadcom/raspberry-pi-3) for Arch.

 ## Post-Installation
-The application requires some libraries in order to compile, these packages holds things such as the i2c
+The application requires some libraries in order to compile, they can be named differently depending on the system you install the packages from, however this is what they are called for Archlinux atleast.

 ### Install packages:
 - [i2c-tools](https://www.archlinux.org/packages/community/x86_64/i2c-tools/)